difawa/png_to_webp_converter/README.md

-# png_to_webp_converter
+# PNG to WebP Image Converter
-This code is intended to convert your PNG images to WEBP.
+This Python code is intended to convert your PNG images to WebP format.